 New ANC MPs downplay suggestions Parliament is a stepping stone to Cabinet

-PARLIAMENT - The ANC's new MPs said they have not accepted deployment to Parliament in the hopes of
+CAPE TOWN - PARLIAMENT - The ANC's new MPs said they have not accepted deployment to Parliament in the hopes of serving higher office.

 This as president Cyril Ramaphosa keeps pundits guessing as to whether and when he will make changes to his executive following the governing party's national conference.